 During fiscal 2014, the Company acquired a key mining lease for mining rights on certain lands below small lakes located within the boundaries of the Eco Ridge Mine Project.
 This acquisition filled in a gap within the higher grade zone of the Main Conglomerate Bed.
-The Company now owns a 100% interest in the mineral rights throughout the more than 18,000 contiguous acres that comprise the Eco Ridge Mine Property.
+The Company now owns a 100% interest in the mineral rights throughout the more than 18,000 contiguous acres that comprise the Eco Ridge Project Property.
 In conjunction with the Mining Lease acquisition, the Company entered into a NSR Royalty Agreement with the previous lessee, Rio Algom Limited on standard commercial terms.
-The Company has applied to the Ministry of Northern Development and Mines (MNDM) to renew the newly acquired Mining Lease for an additional 21-year term following the expiration of its current term on September 30, 2014.
+The Company has applied to the Ministry of Northern Development and Mines (MNDM) to renew the newly acquired Mining Lease for an additional 21-year term following the expiration of its term on September 30, 2014, and the renewal process is advancing routinely.